phyrenight/Udacity-project-2/README.md

 ## Installation

 to run this program you need to have:
-     1. sqlite
+     - sqlite
-     2. python 2.7
+     - python 2.7
+     -

 or follow the instructions [here](https://www.udacity.com/wiki/ud197/install-vagrant) to install a virtual enviroment to run the program

 ## To run program
-navigate to the directory that contains the type 'python test.py'
+navigate to the directory that contains the type `python test.py`